microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-03.md

 *This step assumes you have created an Azure Service Bus namespace in [Challenge 00](../Student/Challenge-00.md#Step%202.%20Create%20Azure%20Resources).*

-So far, in this assignment, you've used *RabbitMQ* to publish and subscribe to messages.
+So far, in this challenge, you've used *RabbitMQ* to publish and subscribe to messages.
 Interestingly, you didn't require an extensive understanding of this message broker.
 Using RabbitMQ required two steps:

 - Adding Dapr pub/sub building block code
 - A YAML configuration component